Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Drøbak: Christmas Spirit and Maritime History

 One of Drøbak’s most notable landmarks is the Oscarborg Fortress, which played a critical role in Norway’s defense during World War II.
 History enthusiasts can tour the fortress and enjoy scenic views of the Oslo Fjord from its strategic position.
-The fortress stands as a powerful reminder of Norway’s past while offering beautiful panoramas of the surrounding waters.
+The fortress is a powerful reminder of Norway’s past while offering beautiful panoramas of the surrounding waters.

 Drøbak is also known as the home of Norway’s year-round Christmas House (Julehuset), making it a delightful destination regardless of when you visit.
 The town’s festive spirit, peaceful streets, and artisan galleries create a welcoming atmosphere that captures the essence of small-town Norwegian charm.